-A few Expense and Revenue accounts in the accounting system's Chart of accounts are non-cash accounts.
+A few of the Expense and Revenue accounts in the accounting system's Chart of accounts are noncash accounts.
+(Noncash and Noncash are also correct forms of the term).

 Transactions in these accounts do not involve payment or receipt of cash.
 Nevertheless, they conform to the accounting definitions for expenses and revenues because they ultimately decrease or increase owners equity on the Balance sheet.